 Lovejoy is a somewhat small city located in the state of Georgia.
-With a population of 6,487 people and three constituent neighborhoods, Lovejoy is the 121st largest community in Georgia.
-Much of the housing stock in Lovejoy was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Lovejoy economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Lovejoy, where the median household income is $37,256.00.
+With a population of 6,840 people and three constituent neighborhoods, Lovejoy is the 121st largest community in Georgia.
+Lovejoy has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Lovejoy, where the median household income is $45,488.00.

-Lovejoy is a very ethnically-diverse city.
+Lovejoy is an extremely ethnically-diverse city.
 The people who call Lovejoy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lovejoy residents report their race to be Black or African-American, followed by White.
 Lovejoy also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.23% of the city’s residents.
-Important ancestries of people in Lovejoy include Jamaican, Nigerian, Trinidadian and Tobagonian, and Irish.
+People of Hispanic or Latino origin account for 15.08% of the city’s residents.
+Important ancestries of people in Lovejoy include African, Jamaican, Irish, Egyptian, and Haitian.